joycelin1123/SEP-Automated-Feature-Detection/README.md

 - SEP        (Available at https://github.com/kbarbary/sep)
 - ptmatch    (Available at https://github.com/ntessore/imagemap)

 The codes use an FITS data file as an example.
-The dataset is "hst_10325_c7_acs_wfc_f475w.fits" and you can download it via Hubble Legacy Archive (Proposal ID: 10325, PI: Ford, Visit num: c7).
+The dataset is "hst_10325_c7_acs_wfc_f475w.fits" and you can download it via Hubble Legacy Archive, https://hla.stsci.edu/hlaview.html (Proposal ID: 10325, PI: Ford, Visit num: c7).

 ## Contents:
 -   [**`sep_bkg_rms.py`**] - calculates the background and rms value of an image